 algae from inside of your pool.

 - Always clean the pool filter.
 This ensures that all of the old algae is out and/or removed from the bottom of your pool.
-If the algae is trapped within the filter, this can possibly allow new algae to grow.
+If the algae are trapped within the filter, this can possibly allow new algae to grow.
 A dirty pool is an unhealthy pool.

 Posted In: filtration systems, pool cleaning